illinois-cs241/illinois-cs241.github.io/_docs/extreme_edge_cases.md

 Your implementation goes in camelCaser.c, and you may not leak any memory.

 We have also included a _reference implementation_.
 It is there to help you answer questions like, "What should be the result of inputting `<blah>` into `camel_caser()`?"
 You can start the program with `./camelCaser-reference` and the program will take your input and return it camelCased when you press Enter.
+You should not add quotes around the strings you test (unless you want to try camelCasing actual quotation marks).

 #### Destroy